 Paneer Lababdar is an easy-to-prepare, restaurant-style dish of paneer (Indian cottage cheese) in a creamy, mildly tangy and faintly sweet gravy.
 Onions, tomatoes, cashews and spices make this a rich, flavorful and delicious recipe.
 This vegetarian Paneer Lababdar recipe is also naturally gluten-free.

-It is a popular paneer gravy dish and can be found on the menu of many Indian restaurants.
+Paneer Lababar is a popular paneer gravy dish and can be found on the menu of many Indian restaurants.
 There are a few variations of preparing this rich dish.

 You need your regular Indian pantry staple ingredients to make this restaurant style paneer lababdar recipe.

 - Paneer (Indian cottage cheese): This is the main ingredient in the dish and it is important to use a good quality paneer.
 In fact, as with all my paneer recipes, I recommend using Homemade Paneer.
 This ensures freshness and avoids any hidden ingredients and preservatives found in store-bought paneer.

 - Tomatoes: Giving the dish a bit of tang, tomatoes are an important ingredient in the gravy.
 Be sure to choose tomatoes that aren’t too tangy or sour.

 - Cashews: The creamy consistency in paneer lababdar comes from cashews.
 The cashews are ground to a paste with the tomatoes.
 Cashews also add a lovely sweetness to the dish.

 - Cream: Adding cream also adds to the sweetness and richness in the gravy making it a restaurant style dish.